Farmzz Blog

 When a website is overkill

-Here's the honest truth: many small, direct-to-consumer farms don't need a website.
+Many small, direct-to-consumer farms don't need a website.
 If all three of these describe you, a website may be wasted effort:

 Your customers find you in person (at markets, at your farm stand, through word of mouth).
 They don't Google "farm near me" because they already know you exist.